zero-functional/zero-functional/README.md

 ### exists

-Check if the given condition is true for at least one element of the list.
+Check if the given condition is true for at least one element of the collection.

 `exists` can be used only at the end of the command chain.